-Lankeswari Temple has situated at Junagarh, and It is 15 km away from Bhawanipatna towards the Southwest.
+Lankeswari Temple is situated at Junagarh, and It is 15 km away from Bhawanipatna towards the Southwest.
 Goddess Lankeswari is the presiding deity of this temple.
 The statue of the Maa Lankeshwari is made of black chlorite stone.
 Lankeshwari Temple is one of the famous Shakti Pitha of Odisha.
 Khandabasa Jatra at Lankeswari Pitha of Junagarh is the Main festival of the Kalahandi district in the month of Aswini.
 Sri Rama Navami, Mahavishuba Sankranti & Durgapuja are the main functions of the Maa Lankeswari.
 Lankeswari Temple is one of the tourist places in Kalahandi.

 POPULAR TOURIST PLACES IN KALAHANDI